larson-group/clubb_release/Readme.txt

 By default HOC should be setup to compile without this option.
-To use this option, you must modify the Makefile in the src directory so that FCFLAGS includes "-DSCALARS" and do a make clean and make.
+To use this option, you must modify the Makefile in the src directory so that FCFLAGS includes "-DSCALARS", and then do a make clean, and then make.
+To output the scalar fields from a HOC simulation, be sure to include them in the appropriate stats/*_stats.in file.

 Currently the code contains eddy-diffusivity scalar code and the more complex code used in diag_var(), closure_new(), and timestep_mixing().
 Both use two